deestroy/SYSC-3303/readme.md

 The Scheduler in this Iteration acts as a communication channel; it takes entries from the FloorSubsystem and delivers them to the Elevator.
 It also receives messages from the
 Elevator and delivers them to the Floor.

+#### ElevatorSubsystem.java
+ElevatorSubsystem acts as a communication channel for Elevator.java and Schdeuler.java; it takes instructions from Scheduler and sends them to Elevator for it to execute.

 ## Time and speeds:
 According to the Data provided in Project Iteration 0,